Qiskit/RFCs/0016-base-primitive-unification.md

 A `TaskResult` is the result of running a single `Task` and does three things:

   #.
-Stores a `DataBundle` instance bcontaining the data from execution.
+Stores a `DataBundle` instance containing the data from execution.
   #.
 Stores the metadata that is possibly implementation-specific, and always specific to the executed task.
   #. (subclasses) Contains methods to help transform the data into standard formats, including migration helpers.